BellaMrx/HTML_Guide/README.md

 # HTML Guide

- Detailed guide about HTML (all basics for HTML) + templates.
+ Detailed guide about HTML5 (all basics for HTML) + templates.

  The code examples in the guide can be found in the listed folders.